 A good, homemade nut butter is a healthy and inexpensive food that you can easily make and add to sandwiches, sauces, dips, and anything else you can think of.
 However, to do it right, you’ll need the right nut butter maker.
-In this post, I’ll run down the best food processors for making nut butters.
+In this post, I’ll run through the best food processors for making nut butters.

 What To Look For In A Food Processor

 Finding the best food processor for nut butters is a little different to looking at machines for say, smoothie making.
 In order to make good nut butter there are a few key things you need to look out for before you buy: